LutzCle/unified-memory-debugging/README.md

  - USE_MANAGED: If defined, the reprex allocates Unified Memory.
 Otherwise, NUMA-local system memory is allocated with `numa_alloc_onnode`.
  - ADVISE_ACCESSED_BY: If defined, then set CUDA's memAdviseSetAccessedBy flag on the Unified Memory array.
  - ADVISE_READ_MOSTLY: If defined, then set the memAdviseSetReadMostly flag on the Unified Memory array.
+ - ADVISE_PREFERRED_LOCATION_CPU: If defined, then set the cudaMemAdviseSetPreferredLocation flag on the Unified Memory array to resist moving away from the CPU.
  - TOUCH_ON_HOST: If defined, touch the data on the host between kernel runs.
 This is intended to force cache eviction, because Unified Memory caches data in device memory.
 Mostly useful for data sizes < 16 GiB.
  - OP_READ: If defined, then read data on GPU (host-to-device), else write data on GPU (device-to-host).
  - SIZE: Data size.
 Default is 32 GiB.